-So what exactly is hemp, and how is it different from the psychoactive form of cannabis that we consume medicinally and recreationally?
+So what exactly is hemp, and how is it different from the intoxicating forms of cannabis that we consume medicinally and recreationally?
 Let’s dive into some Hemp 101 so you can better understand this versatile material.

 There are many different varieties of the cannabis plant.
-Hemp — also called industrial hemp — refers to the non-psychoactive (less than 1% THC) varieties of Cannabis sativa L. Both hemp and marijuana come from the same cannabis species, but are genetically distinct and are further distinguished by use, chemical makeup, and cultivation methods.
+Hemp—also called industrial hemp—refers to the non-intoxicating (less than 0.3% THC) varieties of Cannabis sativa L. Both hemp and marijuana come from the same cannabis species, but are genetically distinct and are further distinguished by use, chemical makeup, and cultivation methods.